-Post-Brexit, it might be expected that the UK has an opportunity to reduce the burden of regulation, in areas where European standards have been more restrictive than we might have decided to impose on our own.
+Post-Brexit, it might be expected that the UK has an opportunity to reduce the burden of regulation, in areas where European standards have been more restrictive than those we might have decided to impose on our own.
 One place where commentators appear to have been particularly keen on deregulating is in the key export market for financial services.
 But people are correctly suspicious of financial deregulation, as it appears to have been the source of several disasters in the past.
 Why and how does deregulation go wrong, and is there any way of doing it correctly?
 Let's start by thinking about lettuces.

 Different markets have different tastes.
-As we can see from the fact that British supermarkets have chosen to ration lettuces to three per customer after bad weather in Spain has left Europe in short supply (while supermarkets on the continent are full of produce at triple the normal price), there are some things which the British consumer just won't bear.
+As we can see from the fact that UK supermarkets have chosen to ration lettuces to three per customer after bad weather in Spain has left Europe in short supply (while supermarkets on the continent are full of produce at triple the normal price), there are some things which the British consumer just won't bear.
 Paying more for vegetables is one of them.
 Fees for cash machine withdrawals and in-credit bank accounts is another.
 And pension advice is a third.

 The trouble is that 'maintaining standards' easily shades into 'maintaining incumbents'

-Although these are three very different markets, they all got how they are in the same way – years of of jostling for market share in a highly competitive sector educated the consumer into taking certain things as normal.
-That lettuces would be provided below their cost, that overdrawn customers would subsidise everyone else's free bank accounts, and that long-term savings products would be sold mainly by people with a conflict of interest.
+Although these are three very different markets, they all got how they are in the same way: years of of jostling for market share in a highly competitive sector educated the consumer into taking certain things as normal.
+That lettuces would be provided below their cost, that overdrawn customers would subsidise everyone else's free bank accounts, and that long-term savings products would be sold mainly by people with a conflict of interests.
 Once these norms were established, they are very hard to shift.
 Although the salad shortage is likely to be temporary and minimally harmful, the two examples in financial services are quite significant distortions and both of them have proved highly resistant to any regulatory action to ameliorate them.

-The current account market is what it is today because the building society sector was deregulated, leaving the old clearing banks competing face to face for deposit business.
-The long term savings market is where it is because of the way in which the pensions industry was initially opened up to competition, with successive waves of restrictions on conflicts of interest only coming in response to successive waves of misselling scandals.
+The current account market is what it is today because the building society sector was deregulated, leaving the old clearing banks competing face-to-face for deposit business.
+The long-term savings market is where it is because of the way in which the pensions industry was initially opened up to competition, with successive waves of restrictions on conflicts of interest only coming in response to successive waves of mis-selling scandals.
 Banks which tried to maintain transparent pricing, or savings companies which tried to provide unbiased advice rather than a hard sell, lost market share.
 Over time, consumers got used to the new norm.
-A sort of Gresham's Law operated, as 'bad practice drove out good'.
+A sort of Gresham's Law operated, as "bad practice drove out good".